-Except for the EIB transaction, all of the Group's investments are loans to small and medium-sized entities ("SMEs").
+Except for the EIB transaction, all of the Group's investments are loans to SMEs.
 Each individual SME loan does not generate income that exceeds 10% of the Group's total income.

 The structured finance transaction and the corresponding income have been reported under the 'UK' segment below.
 All items of income and expenses not directly attributable to specific reportable segments have been included in 'Other income and expenses' column.